aabmets/automate-electron-ipc/README.md

-# vite-plugin-electron-auto-ipc
+# vite-plugin-automate-electron-ipc
-A Vite plugin for Electron apps that auto-generates IPC bindings into the source files of the main process and the preload environment.
+A Vite plugin for Electron apps that automates the generation of IPC components into source code files

+WORK IN PROGRESS